pjtunstall/mad/README.md

 ## Extra

 - FIX?
+  - Sometimes there is a pause on initiating movement or changing direction before it takes effect.
   - If you're fast enough, you can plant a bomb after being killed and before you're transported back to your corner.
 It could be a good exercise to think how it might be fixed. `keydown` event listener is removed on receiving the signal to kill your own character, but you've still had a chance to plant a bomb after the one that killed you exploded.
 A small delay could be added before allowing you to plant a new bomb, or `X` could be disabled till after the explosion logic is all dealt with.
 Not a priority, though.
 I quite like it as a quirk.
   - You can sometimes run through the fire.
 It still kills you, so it doens't affect the outcome, and I actually quite like the effect, so I'd be inclined not to fix this one.
   - I didn't adticipate that if you drop a full-fire by collecting another powerup after planting the full-fire bomb and before it goes off, you can collect it again, allowing you to re-use it.
 It might be nice to leave it in as a fun quirk that can be learnt and exploited.
 Or it might be a good exercise to fix just it.